osu-ai531-w24/exercise02-vacuum-world/README.md

 Complete the implementation of SimpleReflexVacuum found in _simple_reflex_vacuum.py_, and lean on the test suite in _test_simple_reflex_vacuum.py_ to guide your implementation.
-You will only need to stub the "actuator" methods.
+You will implement actuator functions, `suck`, `move_left`, and `move_right`, and the agent function, named `action`.
 The `action` function should adhere to the spirit of the SIMPLE-REFLEX-AGENT and REFLEX-VACUUM-AGENT functions specified by Russell & Norvig (AIMA Figures 2.8 and 2.10).

 Notice that REFLEX-VACUUM-AGENT has two parameters.
-The `action` method should receive its _percept_ in the form of two parameters: one representing whether there is dirt or not, and one representing the id of the perceived location.
+The `action` function should receive its _percept_ in the form of two parameters: one representing the id of the perceived location, and one representing whether there is dirt or not.

 The implementation can be a simple `if`-`elif` conditional statement, and it need not transform the percept into a full-fledged state object with an INTERPRET-INPUT subroutine as shown in the SIMPLE-REFLEX-AGENT function specification.
 The conditional statement shall represent the RULE-MATCH subroutine found in the specification.
-Lastly, the `action` method should return a function representing the rational action, such as the SimpleReflexVacuum's `suck` function.
+Lastly, the `action` function should return a function representing the rational action, such as the SimpleReflexVacuum's `suck` function.

+In a real robot vacuum, the actuator functions may affect hardware, such as turning on a motor, and therefore have side effects.
+Your actuator functions should simulate the side effect of affecting hardware by producing the side effect of printing.
+That way, when demonstrating the use of your agent, you can see some printed output when an action executed.

 You'll know this is complete when the tests found in _test_simple_reflex_vacuum.py_ all pass.
 Run the test suite with `python3 test_simple_reflex_vacuum.py`.
 Then,